Influence and Social Skills

 - 3. Am I about to criticize in a way that will trigger defense?

-- 4. Can I ask a question instead of making a blunt assertion?
+- 4. Can I ask a question before giving advice?

 - 5. Can I connect my suggestion to their goal?

-Example: instead of saying "Your plan will not work," say "I see what you are trying to accomplish.
-The goal makes sense.
+For example, instead of saying "Your plan will not work," say: "I see what you are trying to accomplish, and the goal makes sense.
 Can we look at one risk that might make the result harder to get?"
+The second version preserves the relationship while still making room for disagreement.

 Original Value: When This Book Is Most Useful